AmmarRabie/smart-attendance-credit/README.md

 * [requests](https://medium.com/@patrickcremin/http-requests-in-javascript-and-python-92b718b43b98) for dealing with the faculty api

 # How to run it
-before you run the main python file `App.py`, you need first to [create virtual enviroment](#create-virtual-enviroment) having all dependencies in [requirements.txt](https://github.com/AmmarRabie/smart-attendance-credit/blob/api/requirements.txt) and [create the database.](#create-database)
+before you run the main python file `App.py`, you need first to [create virtual environment](#create-virtual-environment) having all dependencies in [requirements.txt](https://github.com/AmmarRabie/smart-attendance-credit/blob/api/requirements.txt) and [create the database.](#create-database)

-## create virtual enviroment
+## create virtual environment
 ### Setup
 point to the api dir and run this command
 ```
 python -m venv venv
 ```
-first venv in the command refer to the module that make the virtual enviroment and we call it venv. don't change the name of it so that not to update .gitignore file for every developer.
+first venv in the command refer to the module that make the virtual environment and we call it venv. don't change the name of it so that not to update .gitignore file for every developer.

 ### activate
-Now enviroment is created but we still run globally, to run from it we need no activate first.
+Now environment is created but we still run globally, to run from it we need no activate first.
 So run these cmds from api dir
 ```
 cd venv/Scripts/
 activate